Learn to make fixatives, media, glues and adhesives. School Science Lessons

 1.0 Prepare agar media and nutrient solutions

-1.1 Prepare basal agar solution
+1.1 Prepare basal agar medium

 1.2 Prepare cornmeal agar solution